 Collecting the Keys

 On the commencement of your lease and collection of the keys we require a further two weeks rent.
-You may register with REConnect to make your rental payments.
+Keith Williams Real Estate partner with Re Connect, this is the preferred payment option for our clients.
+Tenants register with Re Connect to make their rental payments.
 This is a free service with no fees or charges when you sign up to pay your rent by direct debit.
 Our office would be more than happy to assist you with setting up this facility for you.
 Please be aware with your initial setup to allow three business days for direct debit payments to be cleared funds into our trust account.REConnect

 Urgent repairs such as burst water service, blocked toilet, roof or gas leaks, electrical faults and storm damage must be attended to immediately.
 Non urgent repairs should be put in writing.
 The landlord has 14 days to carry them out.
 If the damage was caused by yourself then you may be liable for covering the cost of repairs.